 The following recipes can be utilized anytime you have fresh watermelon available but utilizing it during yontif gives the recipe (and meal) that little something extra that says, I’m gonna want seconds of this dish!.

-6 to 7 cups seedless watermelon chunks
+- 6 to 7 cups seedless watermelon chunks

-4 to 5 tablespoons limeade concentrate
+- 4 to 5 Tablespoons limeade concentrate

-2 to 3 tablespoons fresh lime juice
+- 2 to 3 Tablespoons fresh lime juice

-1 1/2 to 2 cups crushed ice
+- 1½ to 2 cups crushed ice

-1 to 1 1/2 cup club soda
+- 1 to 1½ cup club soda

-Lime slices and strawberries for garnish (optional)
+- Lime slices and strawberries for garnish (optional)

-- In a blender combine 1/2 of the watermelon chunks, 2 tablespoons limeade concentrate and the lime juice.
+- In a blender combine ½ of the watermelon chunks, 2 Tablespoons limeade concentrate and the lime juice.
 Process to combine and pour into a pitcher.